zmess24/personal-website-nextjs/src/posts/vector-databases-and-similarity-search.md

 ### Search Method

-Last but not least, the final and most exciting feature in our vector database will be the implementation of a search function that returns the most similar embeddings to a user-provided query.
+The final and most exciting feature in our vector database will be the implementation of a search function that returns the most similar embeddings to a user provided query.
 To achieve this, we will utilize the linear algebra concept of cosine similarity, which I briefly covered a few months ago in my post “[Intro to NLP with TF-IDF Vectorization](https://www.zacmessinger.com/posts/intro-to-nlp-with-tfidf).”
 This time, however, we will delve into greater depth.

 Cosine similarity, in simple terms, measures how similar two vectors are by looking at the angle between them.
-If the angle is small, then we would generally say that the vectors are similar, where if the angle is large, we would say that they are dissimlar.
+If the angle is small, then we would generally say that the vectors are similar, and if the angle is large, we would generally say that they are dissimlar.
 The easiest way to grasp this concept is visually, so let's plot three basic vectors with a little help from the handy `matplotlib` library:

 ```python
 # Define the vectors